 I traced the the photo into a rough line drawing in my Sketches App on my iPad then expanded it into the size I needed in Photoshop and printed it out on my home printer.

-This gave me the right proportions for creating my background on which to create the landscape.
+This gave me the right proportions for creating my background on which to create the landscape quilt.
 The shadows caught my eye so I created some of them by using various shades of hand dyed fabric for the path and grass.

-I had taken Mary Pal’s Cheese Cloth Explorations Online Class so I painted the cheese cloth as per her instructions and coaxed the pieces into tree shapes on a piece of Dura-Lar taped over my line drawing.
-I used a diluted mix of Jungle Glue which made the cheese cloth stiff when dry but still pliable enough to stitch through.
+After taking Mary Pal’s Cheese Cloth Explorations Online Class I painted the cheese cloth as per her instructions.
+The pieces were coaxed into tree shapes on a piece of Dura-Lar taped over my line drawing.
+I used a diluted mix of Gorilla Glue which made the cheese cloth stiff when dry but still pliable enough to stitch through.

-I auditioned the trees by holding up the Dura-Lar in front of the background – looked good to go.
+The trees were auditioned by holding up the Dura-Lar in front of the background.
+They looked good to go.
 I eventually had to slice a piece of the cheese cloth out so my lamp post could nestle smoothly in between the threes.
 The cheese cloth is very 3-D.

 I added the tree trunks and didn’t realize until later that some of them were lamp posts.
 No problem: I fused gray fabric over the mistaken trunks while I was quilting later.
 I found a piece of translucent silk which blended nicely with the black arch for the bold stones in the upper right of the piece.

-I added more opaque fabric print to the trees to better eliminate the transparency.
+More opaque fabric paint was added to the trees to better eliminate the transparency.
 I also added the painted salt and scale on the stones.
-I intentionally quilted the large stones of the arches with only their outlines since I liked the dimensional quality left by the unquilted squares and rectangles.
+The large stones of the arches were quilted with only their outlines since I liked the dimensional quality left by the unquilted squares and rectangles.
 I also added more shadows across the pathway, grass and roadway with a slate colored marker.

-I used Evolon paper for the vines hanging down over the arch and painted it a lighter color than in the actual photo.
+Evolon paper was used for the vines hanging down over the arch and painted it a lighter color than in the actual photo.
 I wanted more of a contrast with the black and a compliment to the warmth of the leaves.